 We have heard from practices all over that want to start using Google Meet for telemedicine.
 One of their first questions is “Is Google Meet HIPAA compliant?”
-This article will explore Google’s G Suite, common questions about Google Meet and a quick comparison of other telemedicine/teleconferencing options.
+This article will explore Google’s Google Workspace, common questions about Google Meet and a quick comparison of other telemedicine/teleconferencing options.

 We’ve seen a tremendous increase in interest about Google Meet and telemedicine options in general.
 Even though the Office for Civil Rights (OCR) at the Department of Health and Human Services (HHS) has announced the following:

 OCR will exercise its enforcement discretion and will not impose penalties for noncompliance with the regulatory requirements under the HIPAA Rules against covered health care providers in connection with the good faith provision of telehealth during the COVID-19 nationwide public health emergency. (source)

 So yes, you could use other programs for telemedicine during the COVID-19 pandemic.
 But when Google Meet is easy to use, affordable AND can be used for HIPAA compliant telehealth?
 Why not give it a try?

 If you’re a current Google Workspace subscriber and need to get Google Meet setup to be HIPAA compliant, be sure to check out our recommended settings.